 Kanzler Vineyards, located in California near Sebasopol, was founded in 1996 by Stephen and Lynda Kanzler.
 Planted in 1996 in a former apple orchard, the vineyard quickly developed a reputation for producing world class Pinot Noir grapes featured in award winning wines from some of the finest wineries in Northern California, including Kosta Browne, A.P.
 VIN and Landmark.
 In 2004, the Kanzlers launched their own label featuring grapes grown exclusively from their vineyard.
 Alex Kanzler, the son of Stephen and Lynda, is the current winemaker.

 Current vintages of Kanzler are available exclusively via the mailing list.
-The 2010 will set you back $52.
+The 2012 was just released at a price of $52.
 Highly recommended.

 If you enjoyed this post please consider subscribing to Zinfandel Chronicles updates by email.